Arunscape/File_sorter/readme.txt

 So I would just need to rearrange a bit of code and add that for loop.
 If I get requests to do so, I will update this project.

 Lastly, to get this to work automatically and in the background, you could make a shortcut to the main.py file, and put it in your startup folder.
-The program will run for a few seconds or less then close automatically, and while you are using the computer, the files won't move around when you're not expecting them to.
+(Windows) The program will run for a few seconds or less then close automatically, and while you are using the computer, the files won't move around when you're not expecting them to.

+For linux, there are other ways to run the script at startup